rhyneav/portfolio-site/content/side/grade-tracker.md

 This was made as a refresher for my Excel skills and web design (landing page) skills before the school year starts.
 But, its main function is to provide a resource for chapter brothers to keep accountable with their grades.
+The tracker and site was made in 24 hours to prevent scope creep.

 ## How does it work?